unoplatform/uno.extensions/doc/Overview/Mvux/Feeds.md

 #### Use Feeds in an MVUX Model

-MVUX analyzers generate a proxy-model for all models in your app (those with `Model` suffix), and for every Feed property (returning `IFeed<T>` or `IListFeed<T>`) found in the model, a special Feed (or List-Feed) property is being generated.
+The MVUX analyzers generate a proxy entity for each of the models in your app (those with `Model` suffix).
+For every Feed property (returning `IFeed<T>` or `IListFeed<T>`) found in the model, a corresponding Feed (or List-Feed) property is being generated on the proxy entity.
-MVUX recommends using plain [POCO](https://en.wikipedia.org/wiki/Plain_old_CLR_object) (Plain Old CLR Object) `record` types as they're immutable, and does not require property change notifications to be raised.
+MVUX recommends using plain [POCO](https://en.wikipedia.org/wiki/Plain_old_CLR_object) (Plain Old CLR Object) `record` types for the models in your app as they're immutable, and will not require any property change notifications to be raised.
-The generated proxy and its properties ensure that data-binding is going to work flawlessly, even though property change notification is not implemented.
+The generated proxy and its properties ensure that data-binding will work, even though property change notifications aren't being raised by the models themselves.
-For that matter it also generates entity-proxies wherever necessary.

 > [!Note]
 > For the code generation to work, mark the Models and entities with the `partial` modifier, and have the Feed properties' access modifier as `public`.